 Leslie Schroerlucke, M.M., Clarinet

 Leslie Schroerlucke has enjoyed a successful career both as a clarinetist and educator.
 As a student of the late Stanly Hasty, she earned her Bachelor's degree in Clarinet and the Performer’s Certificate at the Eastman School of Music.
 She has studied with many prominent clarinetists including, Mitchell Lurie at USC, Canadian clarinetist James Campbell, Frank Kowalsky at Florida State, and the late Peter Hadcock of the Boston Symphony.
 Leslie received a Master’s in Clarinet Performance at Florida State University.
-She served as Clarinetist with the Philharmonic Orchestra of Florida under the direction of English conductor James Judd, performed with the Miami Opera, was the Principal Clarinet of the Symphonia of the Americas and premiered several works at Miami's New Music Festival.
-Leslie served on the faculty of Florida International University, Broward Community College and the New World School of the Arts.
+She served as Clarinetist with the Philharmonic Orchestra of Florida under the direction of English conductor James Judd, performed with the Miami Opera, was the Principal Clarinet of the Symphonia of the Americas, and premiered several works at Miami's New Music Festival.
+Leslie served on the faculty of Florida International University, Broward Community College, and the New World School of the Arts.

-Leslie has performed with the Pittsburgh Symphony Orchestra, Hollywood Bowl Orchestra, Pasadena Symphony, Redlands and Long Beach Symphonies, the Spoleto Opera Festival and as a soloist, clinician, and chamber musician throughout Europe and in Brazil.
+Leslie has performed with the Pittsburgh Symphony Orchestra, Hollywood Bowl Orchestra, Pasadena Symphony, Redlands and Long Beach Symphonies, the Spoleto Opera Festival, and as a soloist, clinician, and chamber musician throughout Europe and in Brazil.
 She performed with the Orange County Clarinet Choir in Assisi Italy in 2013.
 She is currently the clarinet instructor at UC Riverside and Principal Clarinet with the Orange County Wind Symphony.
 Schroerlucke received a Master’s in Music Education from Boston University in 2010 and has served as the Director of Bands at Chaparral Middle School in the Walnut Valley Unified School District since 2004.
 Leslie has brought Chaparral’s band program to national recognition with performances at the Kennedy Center at the John Philip Sousa Festival in 2015 and at the Percy Grainger Festival at Chicago Symphony Hall in 2011.
-As Chair of the Fine Arts Department, she was instrumental in receiving the 2015 NAMM SupportMusic Merit Award for Chaparral’s music programs and recent recognition by the state of California as an exemplary arts program.
+As Chair of the Fine Arts Department, she was instrumental in receiving the 2015 NAMM SupportMusic Merit Award for Chaparral’s music programs and was recent recognition by the state of California as an exemplary arts program.

 Scott Sutherland, M.M., Tuba